 Select classrooms are equipped with Accessible XLR audio to help facilitate accessible audio device input/output for teaching and learning.
 Tips for using the Accessible XLR audio input/output:

-• It is limited to XLR-type connections or XLR-type adapters only.
+• It is limited to XLR connections or XLR adapters only.

 • We recommend testing the compatibility of accessible audio device prior to use.